Matcher

 Fuzzy Text Matching (fuzzyThreshold + descriptionKey)

-Compare text fields using the fuzzball similarity algorithm.
+Compare text fields using fuzzy string similarity.
 The threshold is 0–100 where 100 is an exact match:

 json